LibrariesHacked/schema-librarydata/docs/libraries.md

 ---

-Accurate location data on libraries is useful to analyse library provision, especially at a local level.
-For example, the [Plymouth Library Finder](https://plymouth.librarydata.uk) uses location data to assess the population within walking, cycling, or driving distance of a library and compare these visually.
+Accurate data on libraries is useful to analyse library provision, especially at a local level.
+For example, a tool to display Plymouth library locations uses location data to assess the population within walking, cycling, or driving distance of a library and compare these visually.

 <figure>
     <img src="{{site.url}}/images/libraries_plymouth.png" alt="Displaying a map with Plymouth Central Library at the centre and walking travel distances around it"/>
     <figcaption>Population within 5 minute walking intervals around Plymouth Central Library.</figcaption>
 </figure>

 The application also uses opening hours to show libraries open at the current time, and event data to search for libraries that host certain types of events.

-All these aspects of data are proposed for this core schema, and the tool could be updated to a national one.
+It was built using library listings from Plymouth, event listings, and open map data from open street map.
+To try it out see the [Plymouth Library Finder](https://plymouth.librarydata.uk).

 ### Future enhancements

 ---

-#### Staff and unstaffed hours
+#### Staffed and unstaffed hours

-Many libraries will have a mix of 'types' of opening hours, often when the library is accessible by using a library card and PIN at times when there are no staff.
+Many libraries will have a mix of 'types' of opening hours, such as when the library can be entered using a library card and PIN when there are no staff.
 This can be described in different ways, such as extended access.

 Different ways of handling these hours could be:

 1. Separate out staffed/non-staffed into separate columns
 2. Decide on set guidance about what hours should be included (e.g. the opening hours MUST be staffed hours where the building is open to all)
-3. Leave it up to the services to decide what hours to use, but encourage use of the notes field for additional details (e.g. a service may say "Our opening hours include extended access use, for which members must...'" (edited)
+3. Leave it up to the services to decide what hours to use, but encourage use of the notes field for additional details (e.g. a service may say "Our opening hours include extended access use, for which members must...")

 Before deciding on this, more research should be conducted with a wider group of services.
 It will likely be important to capture additional information about unstaffed hours, such as:

 - Who is able to access
-- Training or authorisation required for access
+- Training required for access
 - Facilities available during these hours

 #### Library floor space and building